gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **Pinpoint** is a marketing campaign management service, for sending targeted emails, SMS, push notifications, and voice messages.
 You can perform A/B testing or create Journeys (complex email response workflows).

 **Simple Email Service** (SES) is a transactional email service.
-You can integrate SES into tyour application to send emails, create common templates, track open-rates, and keep track of your reputation.
+You can integrate SES into your application to send emails, create common templates, track open-rates, and keep track of your reputation.

 **QuickSight** is a Business Intelligence (BI) service that lets you connect multiple data sources and quickly visualize data in the form of graphs with little to no programming knowledge.

 ## Provisioning
 **Provisioning** is the allocation or creation of resources and services to a customer.
 AWS Provisioning Services are responsible for setting up and then managing those AWS services.

 **Elastic Beanstalk** (EB) is a Platform as a Service (PaaS) to easily deploy web applications.
-EB will provision various AWS services, including EC2, S3, SNS, CLoudWatch, EC2 Auto Scaling Groups, and Elastic Load Balancer.
+EB will provision various AWS services, including EC2, S3, SNS, CloudWatch, EC2 Auto Scaling Groups, and Elastic Load Balancer.
 It's the AWS equivalent to Heroku.

 **AWS OpsWorks** is a configuration management service that also provides managed instances of the open-source configuration management software Chef and Puppet.